-Google Classroom Does Not Support LTI
+Google Classroom Does Not Support the LTI Specification

 Google Classroom Does Not Support Full Rostering